 Democratic Society Promotion (DSP)

-1.1 DSP funding has enabled a diverse range of original domestic civil society initiatives and actors to address relevant challenges towards the democratisation of the Kosovar society.
+1.1 A diverse range of civil society initiatives and actors has been supported to address relevant challenges facing the citizens of Kosovo.

-1.3 Citizens and civil society are inspired from role models to contribute to democracy advancement.
+1.2 Citizens and civil society actors serve as and/or are inspired from role models to contribute to democracy advancement.

 2.1 .
 Capacity of funded CSOs in participatory advocacy, community mobilization and constituency relations strengthened.

 2.2 Supported CSOs have improved their internal governance and financial management.

 Results from previous phases: DSP phase 2 awarded 89 grants (64 project and 24 institutional grants) from over 500 applications to CSOs working in the fields of democratisation and good governance.
 More than 26'000 citizens (43% women) participated in activities of supported CSOs.
 Some illustrative examples of supported initiatives include: i) GWYA, a youth organization, through systemic advocacy work achieved that the municipal budget of Gjakova has a dedicated budgetary line allocated to youth activities, ii) Let's Do it Peja, a local CSO, organized a tireless awareness raising campaign for the integration of the non-majority Serb community households in the Waste Management Enterprise of the municipality of Peja resulting in more than 30 percent of Serb households signing collection contracts and iii) ORCA, a watchdog organization focused in the education sector, initiated a national debate on the quality of higher education by exposing ways professors at the University of Prishtina use to obtain academic credentials by publishing in fake and predatory journals.
 As a result, the advancement of 70 candidates for academic positions was stopped.